Biden thought he could persuade vaccine skeptics. He couldn’t. So he embraced mandates.

 Celinda Lake, a Democratic pollster who advised Biden’s 2020 presidential campaign, acknowledged that the mandates could give Republicans a data point to build a broader narrative that they have been trying to create tying Biden to socialism and government control.

-But, she does not believe the socialism argument will be persuasive.
+But she does not believe the socialism argument will be persuasive.
 “It’s the minority viewpoint,” Lake said.
 “Getting tough on vaccines is a way to gain swing voters.”

 Lake also said that Biden stands to benefit in some way from turning the national conversation back to the pandemic rather than the withdrawal from Afghanistan or the looming threat of inflation.
 “Covid is still his best issue,” Lake said.
 “It is an area where people completely trust him.
 And it is an area where vaccinated America wanted him to get tougher.”